- Sermon Notes

 - We are tempted to do the same in our lives.
 Why go that way?
 Indulge a bit, life is short, live it up.

-- Certainly, there are times when a path seems to be more difficult, or less appealing, but it is apparent that it is clearly the way the Lord would have you go.
+- Certainly, there are times when a path seems to be more difficult, or less appealing, but it is apparent that it is clearly the way the Lord would

 - It seems to be marked with difficulty, but, is the only way in which your life, and or lifestyle will line up with His word.